berrak/puppetize/README.md

 ### Shell Script Assumptions

-Currently, the script assumes that DNS resolves using *OpenDNS* public ipaddresses when *dnsmasq* is hard coded in the script in *dnsmasq* menu option.
+Currently, the script assumes that DNS resolves using *OpenDNS* public ipaddresses.
+These are hard coded in the script in the *dnsmasq* menu section.